ray-chunkit-chung/azure-docker-react-advanced/README.md

 docker run -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts-jdk11
 ```

+Jenkins look really promising.
+For the moment, CircleCI is successful, but I will definitely create a Jenkins version.

 ## Docker Desktop

 Spinning up the dev env with VSCode and Docker desktop has been very smooth.
 Now connecting it with Jenkins docker image

+Docker Desktop x VSCode is very good.
+Successfully encapsulate all the things I need.

 ## Azure DevOps
 Azure DevOps keeps throwing me this error.